6 Accounting Tips for Your Business

 2020 was unquestionably an unexpected year!
 During difficult times, it is more important than ever to examine long-term business strategies that have been impacted, as well as to tighten up your bookkeeping.
 Here are some accounting pointers for planning for 2021.

-1. Make the transition to accrual accounting.
+1. Make the transition to accrual accounting

 Accrual accounting provides a more accurate picture of how your firm is performing (you must, however, keep track of your cash flow to ensure you’re not overestimating your ability to pay) and is often the accounting system that most small businesses should strive for.

-2. Account for inventory
+2. Recognise the inventory

 You may more successfully plan for regular inventory flow in the future year if you have a better understanding of your purchases, stock levels, and sales.
 The ideal inventory scenario is one that involves frequent turnover so that your cost of goods sold (COGS) and, as a result, margins appropriately reflect any cost increases or decreases as they occur.

-3. Claim instant asset write-offs
+3. Request immediate asset write-offs

 - as long as the cost of each asset is less than the applicable criterion, you can have several assets.